SAP-samples/partner-reference-application/Tutorials/34a-S4HC-Integration.md

     projectURL              = Project URL
     projectSystem           = Project System Type
     ```
-     > In the reference example, the [*/db/i18n/i18n_de.properties*](../../../tree/main-multi-tenant/db/i18n/i18n_de.properties) file with the German texts is available, too.
+     > In the reference example, the [*/db/i18n/i18n_de.properties*](../../../tree/main-multi-tenant/db/i18n/i18n_de.properties) file with the German texts is available too.
 You can take them over accordingly.

 ### Enhance the Service Model With the Remote Service